Tag Archives: Bias

 Sylvia Ann Hewlett of the Center for Talent Innovation identified some of these power relationships and potential biases facing women and members of minority groups who are expected to demonstrate aspects of personal branding, including executive presence.

-These analyses suggest that personal packaging, branding, and marketing can significantly affect professional opportunities and outcomes.
+These analyses suggest that personal packaging and branding can significantly affect professional opportunities and outcomes.

 -*What elements do you consider in “personal packaging” and personal appearance?